damianlujep/Hydraulic_Pump_Design_React/README.md

 Project developed with React and Material-UI from scratch.
 User interface which collects all the necessary parameters to design a hydraulic pump for the Oil & Gas industry.
-The application consumes a REST API created with Java and Spring Boot, which hosts a remote MariaDB database.
+The application consumes our **RESTful API** created with Java, Spring Boot & Hibernate, which hosts a remote MariaDB database.
-This project is still under  development process.
+This project is in continuous development process.

 ### Technologies and tools:
 `The app was developed using:` Webstorm, GitHub, Material-UI, React, React Router, React Swipeable Views,